Psykotikism/Mutant_Tanks/README.md

 sm_mt_version - Find out the current version of Mutant Tanks.

-// Accessible by the developer only. sm_mt_config2 - View a section of a config file. sm_mt_dev - Used only by and for the developer. sm_mt_list2 - View a list of installed abilities. sm_tank2 - Spawn a Mutant Tank. sm_mt_tank2 - Spawn a Mutant Tank. sm_mt_version2 - Find out the current version of Mutant Tanks.
+// Accessible by the developer only. sm_mt_dev - Used only by and for the developer.

 // Accessible by all players.
 sm_mutanttank - Choose a Mutant Tank.
 (This command only works if the "Spawn Mode" setting under the "Plugin Settings/Human Support" section is set to 0.)